-Unstaffed Amtrak stations are as they sound: a train stop without an attendant on duty and may or may not have a building.
+Unstaffed Amtrak stations are, as the name suggests, train stops without an attendant on duty, and they may or may not have a building.
 The onboard staff can help you get on and off the train at these stops.

-While this article covers the basics of Amtrak’s unstaffed station, it can also apply to many commuter rails and Amatrak connecting services.
+While this article covers the basics of Amtrak’s unstaffed stations, you can apply these principles to many commuter rail systems and Amtrak connecting services.

 My first Amtrak adventure started at the Sturtevant Depot, one of many unstaffed Amtrak stations, where I boarded Amtrak’s Hiawatha.
 These days, all my cross-country train trips begin at the unstaffed Sturtevant Depot, and I use the train to catch flights!

-On their first trip, these stations can be intimidating for some, but there is nothing to worry about, and your time at that station is a short part of your adventure.
+On your first trip, these stations can be intimidating for some, but there is nothing to worry about, and your time at those stations is a short part of your adventure.

-Either type can also be a flag stop, which means the train only stops if someone has reservations to board or get off.
+Both types can also be flag stops, meaning the train only stops if a passenger has a reservation to board or get off at that location.

-If you are traveling on an Amtrak long-distance train, the schedule pages I put together list all the stations with links to their accommodations.
+If you are traveling on an Amtrak long-distance train, the schedule pages I created list all the stations and links to their accommodations.

-You can also get the information from the Amtrak website.
-Enter the station in question in the search in the upper-right corner, and “Julie” will help you.
+For more information about a station, please visit the Amtrak website.
+In the search box in the upper-right corner, enter the station name, and “Julie” will assist you.

 If your stop is a flag stop, the train only stops if someone has a ticket to board or depart.

-Local municipalities often own, operate, and are responsible for maintaining unstaffed stations.
+Local municipalities often own, operate, and maintain unstaffed stations.

-Some towns, like Sturtevant, take pride in their stations, while others do not realize that the condition of their station is the welcome mat for some people entering their community.
-These communities are responsible for cleaning, locking, unlocking doors, and maintaining the station, but these staff members do not help passengers.
+Some towns, like Sturtevant, take pride in their stations, while others do not realize that the condition of their stations is the welcome mat for some people entering their community.
+These communities are responsible for cleaning, locking, and unlocking doors, as well as maintaining the stations; however, their staff members do not assist passengers.

-Amtrak provides informational materials for these stations and sometimes ticket machines at busier stations, but Amtrak is not responsible for their condition or level of service.
+Amtrak provides informational materials for these stations and, sometimes, ticket machines at busier stations.
+However, Amtrak is not responsible for their condition or level of service.

 What to Expect at Unstaffed Amtrak Stations

-As Forrest Gump might say, unstaffed stations are like a box of chocolate; you never know what you’ll get.
+As Forrest Gump might say, unstaffed stations are like a box of chocolates: you never know what you’ll get.

-As I mentioned, stations can range from a beautiful building, such as my “home station” of Sturtevant, WI, to a small room at one end of an old station that could use an update, such as in Kankakee, IL.
+As I mentioned, stations can range from beautiful buildings, such as my “home station” in Sturtevant, WI, to small rooms at one end of old stations that could use an update, like the one in Kankakee, IL.

-My rule of thumb is don’t expect every station to be a glorious station.
+My rule of thumb is not to expect every station to be glorious.

 If you set your expectations appropriately, you can be ready for anything.